olengs/WebNotes/content/posts/internet_things/sockets.md

 ---

 ### Introduction
 This is my notes for c++ sockets.
 There will be differences when using sockets in windows and linux/unix/OSX.
-This is due to the different socket types where windows uses [POSIX sockets](https://en.wikipedia.org/wiki/Berkeley_sockets#BSD_and_POSIX_sockets) and unix/OSX uses [Berkeley sockets](https://en.wikipedia.org/wiki/Berkeley_sockets)
+This is due to the different socket types where windows uses [WinSock sockets](https://en.wikipedia.org/wiki/Winsock) and unix/OSX uses [Berkeley sockets](https://en.wikipedia.org/wiki/Berkeley_sockets)

 ### Libs required for sockets
 For windows you will require the winsock from windows (ws2_32.lib)